Bacon-Wrapped Sweet Potato Bites

 - Maple syrup, warmed

 - Preheat oven to 350°.
 In a large bowl, mix butter and seasonings.
-Add potatoes and toss to coat.
+Add sweet potatoes and toss to coat.

 - Wrap 1 piece bacon around each sweet potato cube; secure with a toothpick.
 Sprinkle with brown sugar.
 Place on a parchment-lined 15x10x1-in. baking pan.